 SVG Air Tel: 001 784 457 5124 www.svgair.com / firstname.lastname@example.org

 Arrival: You will be expected to present a completed immigration form provided by your incoming airline.
 Visitors must also be able to show a return ticket out of St Vincent and the Grenadines.
-An Octopus representative will be at the airport to meet you for your transfer.

 As an alternative to flying direct into Bequia, visitors may choose to travel to St Vincent and then take the ferry onward to Bequia.

 The most frequent airline to fly you direct to St Vincent E.T.Joshua Airport from Barbados as well as other hubs is L.I.A.T.

 L.I.A.T Tel: 001 784 457 1821/ 458 4841 www.liatairline.com

 After arriving at the airport in St Vincent, visitors should take a taxi (approx US$40) to the ferry dock, officially known as the Grenadines Wharf in Kingstown to catch the ferry to Bequia, Bequia Express (red and white).